Brandon Burlsworth: American football career

 Before his junior season in 1997, he was selected to be one of the team captains.
 Burlsworth's efforts earned him first-team All-SEC honors in 1997 and 1998, and he was selected for the 1998 College Football All-America Team.
 He was Arkansas's first All-American player since 1993 and their first player selected to a first-team squad since 1989.
-He was also named to the All-SEC Academic Honor Roll every year from 1995–1998.
+He was also named to the All-SEC Academic Honor Roll every year from 1995 to 1998.
 Burlsworth played on two SEC Western Division championship Razorback football teams (1995, 1998).

 Burlsworth graduated in 1998 from the University of Arkansas with a B.A. in business administration.
 The following year, he completed an MBA.
 He was the first Razorback football player to complete a master's degree before playing in his final game, the 1999 Citrus Bowl.

 After his career with the Razorbacks, Burlsworth was invited to the NFL combine.
 At the combine, Burlsworth topped all linemen with a 4.88 40-yard dash.
 He bench-pressed 225 pounds 28 times, weighed 308 pounds, and measured slightly below 6 feet 4 inches.

-During the 1999 NFL Draft, the Indianapolis Colts selected Burlsworth with the 63rd pick in the third round.
+During the 1999 NFL draft, the Indianapolis Colts selected Burlsworth with the 63rd pick in the third round.
 After participating in a Colts post draft mini-camp, he impressed the team's then-offensive line coach Howard Mudd and was projected to be a starter for the Colts' 1999 season.

-Shortly after his death, Burlsworth's jersey number, 77, was permanently retired in a ceremony at Arkansas's first home game of the 1999 season.
-It is only the second number ever retired (the other is number 12, retired in honor of Clyde Scott) by the University of Arkansas.
-Burlsworth's locker in the Razorback locker room is encased in glass, preserved for future players and fans in his honor.
 Burlsworth was elected to the Arkansas Sports Hall of Fame in 2002, and the University of Arkansas Letterman's Association Hall of Honor in 2004.
 In 2013, Bleacher Report named Burlsworth the #1 Greatest Walk-On player of the Bowl Championship Series (BCS) Era.

 Death

 Eleven days after being drafted, Burlsworth was killed in a car accident near Alpena, Arkansas, on April 28, 1999, on his way back to his hometown of Harrison after a workout in Fayetteville.
 Burlsworth's vehicle clipped an oncoming 18-wheeler, swerved back into his lane, and then hit another tractor trailer head on.
 The stretch around Carrollton in which the crash occurred was not particularly rugged.
 A state police report said that, "for unknown reasons," Burlsworth's car drove left of the center line and hit the left front fender of a tractor trailer.
 After returning to its lane briefly, the car crossed the center line again and hit a second tractor trailer.
 Burlsworth was declared dead at the scene.
-He was buried on May 2, 1999, in Gass Cemetery in Omaha, Arkansas.